baradm100/pogo-orm/README.md

 ### Relations
 Relations between tables or models are a key in relational databases.
-The ORM can handle and help the developer with a few types of relations.
+The ORM can handle and help the developer with a few types of relations by adding functions that call relevant where.

 Types of relations:
 * hasOne